-This is the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk.
+This is the time after when DNSSEC keys that have been deleted from the zone can be removed from disk.
 If a key still determined to have presence (for example in some resolver cache), named will not remove the key files.